Canon SL1 vs SX60

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

-Both the SL1 and the SX60 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the SX60 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Canon SX60 Manual.
+Further information on the features and operation of the SL1 and SX60 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Canon SX60 Manual.

 So what is the bottom line?
 Is the Canon SL1 better than the Canon SX60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.